spriyesh0729/Online_art-store/README.md

 # Online Art Store
-This is an online application which is made to connect the art society.
+This is an online application which is made to connect the art lovers across the globe.

 This application uses:-
 HTML